-- An adequate, document cleaning program shall be in place to cover daily and non-daily tasks of production and non-production areas (including drains). - Procedures should be in place to verify effectiveness of cleaning procedures. - Facility shall have a program in place to ensure utensils used for production are distinguished from utensils used for cleaning.
+- An adequate, document cleaning program shall be in place to cover daily and non-daily tasks of production and non-production areas (including drains). - Facilities shall develop, implement, and have documented sanitation standard operating procedures (SSOPs) including but not limited to cleaning methods, necessary tools, and steps required to complete specific cleaning and sanitizing activities. - Procedures should be in place to verify effectiveness of cleaning and sanitizing procedures. - Facilities shall have a program in place to ensure utensils used for production are distinguished from utensils used for cleaning and sanitizing.